CodeWithMehru/WebSec-Marauder/README.md

 ## Project summary
-**Marauder** is an ESP32-based wireless monitoring reference device documented here as part of the **WebSec Hardware Guardian** project.
+**Marauder** is an ESP32-based wireless monitoring reference device documented here as part of the **WebSec-Marauder** project.
 The goal is educational: to show hackathon students and peers how wireless threats can be *detected* and *defended against* using passive observation and logging.

 This repository documents the device’s advertised capabilities for transparency, but the project is strictly **defensive**.
 Offensive features that actively disrupt or impersonate other devices are **explicitly disabled** and are not used.
 This repo contains no code or instructions that enable attacks.